Is your child ready for a cell phone? Take this quiz to find out.

 Can You Get All of Your Personal Information Off of the Internet?

-If you’ve spent time online, it’s extremely unlikely that you’ll be able to completely wipe your digital identity.
+If you’ve spent time online, it’s extremely unlikely that you’ll be able to completely delete your digital identity.
 But while data removal services can help in the clean-up process, the best thing you can do moving forward is to limit the information about you that gets online in the first place.

 Here are some tips to keep your data safe: